Automotive industry in the Philippines: Ford

 Ford's history in the Philippines can be traced back to 1929.
 Ford Philippines, Inc. (FPI) was established as a subsidiary of the Ford Motor Company in 1967 and began production operations on May 3, 1968.
 Ford left the market in 1984 due to the local economic recession.
-The brand came back in 1997 as Ford Motor Company Philippines, Inc. (FMCPI).
+The brand came back in 1997 as Ford Group Philippines, Inc. (FGPI).
 Ford built a manufacturing plant that opened in September 1999.
 During its lifetime, the plant produced both Ford and Mazda products like the Ford Lynx, Ford Escape/Mazda Tribute, Ford Focus, Mazda3, and the Mazda-based Ford Ranger not only for the local market but also neighboring countries such as Indonesia, Vietnam, Thailand, Malaysia, and Singapore.
 The plant closed down in 2012.
 Since then, Ford Philippines imports the vehicles it sells mostly coming from Thailand and the United States to the Philippine market.
 Ford Philippines also used to sell Lincoln cars in the country.
 Their former plant in Santa Rosa, Laguna is now owned by Mitsubishi Motors Philippines.